aimms/how-to/Articles/689/689-nice-to-meet-you-pyaimms.rst

    ...

 The ``pyaimms_bridge`` module exposes the AIMMS model through the object ``aimms_model``.
-Through this object, Python can read and assign AIMMS identifiers such as parameters, sets, and variables.
-Using:
+Through this object, Python reads and writes AIMMS identifiers such as parameters, sets, and variables, using:

 *   ``.data()`` to retrieve an AIMMS identifier as a DataFrame.